CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

         invalidation code or having its "stopOnInvalid" parameter specifically set to TRUE, fails.
-    5. Update the translation table with updated valiation rules, invalidation rules the "stopOnInvalid" of the faulty validation rule set to TRUE and resume execution.
+    5. Update the translation table with updated valiation rules, invalidation rules, and the "stopOnInvalid" of the faulty validation rule set to TRUE.
+Resume execution.
 Back to step 3).
     6. Translation table is complete.
 Translate from scratch with all invalidation codes provided and "stopOnInvalid" unset in all the validation rules.